Dyalog/ride/docs/installation.md

 RIDE requires macOS High Sierra (10.13) or later.

-The RIDE is the default UI for Dyalog on macOS and is installed at the same time as Dyalog (see the [Dyalog for macOS Installation and Configuration Guide](https://docs.dyalog.com/latest/Dyalog%20for%20macOS%20Installation%20and%20Configuration%20Guide.pdf)); no further installation is required.
+RIDE is the default UI for Dyalog on macOS and is installed at the same time as Dyalog (see the [Dyalog for macOS Installation and Configuration Guide](https://docs.dyalog.com/latest/Dyalog%20for%20macOS%20Installation%20and%20Configuration%20Guide.pdf)); no further installation is required.

 You can also install RIDE as a separate, stand-alone, product, for example to work exclusively with remote APL interpreters: